 - Mapping the Resource Field in Salesforce: selecting a field to use for your resources

 - Calendar Actions: scripting the creation of resources and folders

 Multi-Day Resource Scheduling

-The Resources tab in the upper right of DayBack offers a couple options for the views shown above, including the option to scan across multiple days at once.
+The Resources tab in the upper right of DayBack offers several options for the views shown above, including the option to scan across multiple days at once.
 This is very useful for balancing your workload.

 This version of Horizon view lets you work at longer time scales (up to nine weeks at a time) while focussing on what’s scheduled for each resource.
 More info and a video of breakout in action are here: Breakout by Resource – balancing your workload.

-Yes.
-The list of possible resources is maintained on the Filters tab of DayBack where you can create and rename resources. ( You'll soon be able to rearrange their order as well.)
+The list of possible resources is maintained on the filters tab where you can create and rename resources.
+Resouces created here are available for all the users in your group.

 Adding resource abbreviations (short names)

 When trying to view a lot of resource columns it can be helpful to show abbreviated resources names.
 So when you elect to show more than twenty resource columns at a time, DayBack will display the resource's abbreviation instead of its whole name.

 By putting your resources into folders you can quickly filter at the folder level, showing or hiding all the resources in a folder at once.
 If you'd like the same resource in more than one folder just create a second entry for the same resource name, placing each in their own folder.
 Note that the "none" column cannot be placed into a folder.